-Adoptions may only be arranged by the court, relatives, the Director of Social Welfare or bodies accredited by the Director (section 23A).
+Adoptions may only be arranged by the court, relatives, the Director of Social Welfare or bodies accredited by the Director (section 23A) (see list under Adoption in our Contacts list).
 It is an offence to advertise a child for adoption (section 23).
 A 'relative' is a child's grandparent, brother, sister, uncle or aunt, including by half-blood or affinity (section 2).
-Presently, International Social Services, Mother's Choice and Po Leung Kuk are accredited (see Adoption in our Contacts list).